Why Solar Energy is important?

 2. It is a reliable, efficient and cost-effective source of energy.

-3. It saves you money over time.
+3. It can save you money over the long run.

 5. It helps to ensure energy independence.